Health-care workers will be vaccinated first. For now, they’re handling a surge in hospitalizations.

 “We’re all at our breaking points,” he said.
 “It’s unmanageable.”

-And local officials, he said, estimate that the number of hospitalization will double in the next few weeks.
+And local officials, he said, estimate that the number of hospitalizations will double in the next few weeks.
 In Sedgwick County, Kan., where Wichita is located, nearly 15,000 people tested positive for the virus in November, according to Washington Post data.

-“We are doing our best and people are rising to the occasion, but it becomes difficult to do your job the way that you want to do it, the way you’re trained to do it” when the numbers are this high, Moore said.
+“We are doing our best, and people are rising to the occasion, but it becomes difficult to do your job the way that you want to do it, the way you’re trained to do it” when the numbers are this high, Moore said.

-Sixteen states and Puerto Rico reported record numbers of hospitalizations on Tuesday and four states tied with their highest days.
-Arizona, California, Maine, New Hampshire, Pennsylvania and West Virginia each reported more than a 25 percent increase in the average number of hospitalizations, compared with one week ago.
+Sixteen states and Puerto Rico reported record numbers of hospitalizations on Tuesday, and four states tied with their highest days.
+Arizona, California, Maine, New Hampshire, Pennsylvania and West Virginia each reported more than a 25 percent increase in the average number of hospitalizations compared with one week ago.

-If the number of cases and hospitalizations continues to swell, hospitals may be forced to offer less care to those with numerous co-morbidities in favor of treating others with a better chance of surviving, said Janis.
-M. Orlowsky, the chief health-care officer of the Association of American Medical Colleges.
+If the number of cases and hospitalizations continues to swell, hospitals may be forced to offer less care to those with numerous co-morbidities in favor of treating others with a better chance of surviving, said Janis M. Orlowsky, the chief health-care officer of the Association of American Medical Colleges.

 New York City operated under crisis standards of care for a short period during the first wave of the pandemic there in April, but the idea of adopting them in many places across the United States simultaneously may be unprecedented, Orlowsky said.